-The actuarial calculations were directed under my supervision.
-I am a member of the American Academy of Actuaries and I meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinion herein.
-To the best of my knowledge, the information supplied in this actuarial valuation is complete and accurate.
-Further, in my opinion, the assumptions as approved by the Board are reasonably related to the experience of and the expectations for the Essex Regional Retirement System.
+The actuarial calculations were directed under the supervision of Kathleen A. Riley.
+She is a member of the American Academy of Actuaries and meets the Qualification Standards of the American Academy of Actuaries to render the actuarial opinion herein.
+To the best of her knowledge, the information supplied in this actuarial valuation is complete and accurate.
+Further, in her opinion, the assumptions as approved by the Board are reasonably related to the experience of and the expectations for the Essex Regional Retirement System.

-We look forward to reviewing this report at your next meeting and to answering any questions.
+We look forward to reviewing this report with you and to answering any questions.

-Sincerely,
+Sincerely, Segal